Financial-Times/o-brand/README.md

 - internal: Style suitable for internal products, tools, and documentation.
 - whitelabel: Base, structural styles only.

-The default brand is `master`.
-Projects which consume branded Origami components may choose a different brand.
-To do so set the SCSS variable `$o-brand`.

 ### Variant

 A variant is an addition or modification of a component.
 A variant may alter the appearance and/or functionality of a component.
 Variants must be optional and build upon a fully functional component.

 E.g. A button component may have an "inverse" variant, a "big" variant, etc. A header component may have a "subnav" variant, a "sticky" variant, etc.

+## Motivation

+As of March 2018 Origami components provide master brand specific styles inconsistently.
+Some components aim to provide a generic foundation for visually distinct clients to build upon, e.g. `o-table`, but include CSS classes which unpredictably introduce heavy master brand specific styles.
+This means some clients need to manually override master brand styles with extra CSS.
+It also means a non-masterbrand client cannot be confident that new master brand styles will not creep in over time.

+Branded components aim to provide styles for "master" and "internal" products which are immediately usable with little or no modification.
+For products where those do not apply a "whitelabel" brand provides a reliable foundation with little visual styling to build upon.

 ## Sass

+**The default brand is `master`.
+Projects which consume branded Origami components may choose a different brand.
+To do so set the SCSS variable `$o-brand`.**

 Mixins within `o-brand` help configure components to support brands.
 There is no configuration in `o-brand`.
 It provides the mechanisms for components to apply their own brand support.